margaretmf/margaretmf.github.io/creativewriting.md

 The crickets, the creeking of the railroad in the dark evening night.
 A window into the light.

+City lights.
+A hard day at work is done.
+The lights at night are on.
+The day is done.
+The night is on.
+The people have left work.
+The light supports their action.
+It's loud and silent at the same time.

 <br>

 ## Stars ##